-Towing the units will cause hydraulic transmission damage.
+Do not tow unit.
+Towing the unit will cause transmission damage.
 Do not use another vehicle to push or pull this unit.

-- 1. Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the key. - Locate the transmission release lever on top of the transmission of the unit.
+- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
+Locate the transmission release levers (A, Figure 25) underneath the engine deck of the unit between the two rear wheels on the transmission cradle (B).
 There is one transmission release lever on each transmission.
-The transmission release levers open and close the transmission bypass valves. - To open the transmission bypass valves rotate the transmission release levers to the "bypass" position (A, Figure 26).
-The transmission release levers will contact the bodies of the transmissions.
-The transmission release levers will be oriented so that they are perpendicular to the axles of the transmissions.
+The transmission release levers open and close the transmission bypass valves.